gbtitus/chapel/runtime/src/comm/ofi/MCM-Conformance.md

   The requirement here is just that if an earlier regular store can dangle, it must be forced into visibility before the later regular load is initiated.
 A store can only dangle if it is done natively (not via AM) in the absence of delivery-complete.

-  The comm layer could only fail this clause if a store dangled, and a subsequent load from the same address ended up reordered before it.
-  For tasks fixed to a transmit endpoint, our use of read-after-write message ordering means that later loads remain ordered after earlier stores.
+For tasks fixed to a transmit endpoint, the use of read-after-write message ordering means that later loads remain ordered after earlier stores.

-  This leaves several cases outstanding: tasks not bound to transmit endpoints, stores in parent tasks followed by loads in subsequently created child tasks, stores in tasks followed by loads in tasks that waited for them to terminate, and stores followed by loads in on-statement bodies.
+  This nevertheless leaves several cases outstanding: tasks not bound to transmit endpoints, stores in parent tasks followed by loads in subsequently created child tasks, stores in tasks followed by loads in tasks that waited for them to terminate, and stores followed by loads in on-statement bodies.
 Currently we handle all but the last of these by the simple yet costly expedient of doing a same-node dummy RMA GET after every RMA PUT.
 Stores followed by loads in on-statements are dealt with by asserting send-after-write message ordering.

-  **_Note (improvements):_** For the case in which the store and load
+  **_Note (improvement):_** For the case in which the store and load
     span task creation or termination, with bound transmit endpoints we could delay the dummy GETs, if they're needed at all, and do them in the `chpl_rmem_consist_release()` or `chpl_comm_task_end()`